Utsav-2301/sphenic/README.md

 The `resources` folder contains Jupyter Notebook files containing code cells and explanations of the algorithms and concepts used in the scripts.

-## Images

-The `images` folder contains images used in research papers or presentations related to the generated plots.

 ## Usage

 1. Clone this repository to your local machine: git clone https://github.com/Utsav-2301/sphenic.git

-2. Navigate to the repository directory:
+2. Navigate to the repository directory.

-3. Launch Jupyter Notebook:
+3. Launch Jupyter Notebook.

 4. Open the desired notebook file (`polar_spiral.ipynb`, `ulam_spiral.ipynb`, or `annotated_ulam_spiral.ipynb`).